 With the opening of its African Plains exhibit in 1941, the Bronx Zoo was the first zoo in the country to create an environment that closely resembles the native animals' natural habitat.
 Rather than cages, animals—including predators and prey—roam on relatively open terrain.
 Lions, wild dogs, zebras, gazelles, and other animals share the same habitat, safely separated by cleverly designed and hidden moats.
 This design remains today, having paved the way for similar, more humane practices in zoos across the nation.

 Architecture buffs will appreciate many areas of the zoo that are officially designated as landmarks, including the Rainey Gate entrance on Fordham Road and the entire area beyond, all the way to the far end of Astor Court.
 This includes Rockefeller Fountain (more on that below).
-And just outside the World of Darkness (which closed years ago), you'll find a unique historic landmark—Rocking Stone, which dates back to the Ice Age!
-Weighing 30 tons and reaching about 7 feet high, it's an interesting glimpse into our ancient past.
+A unique historic landmark at the zoo, the Rocking Stone, even dates back to the Ice Age!
+Weighing 30 tons and reaching about 7 feet high, it's a glimpse into our ancient past.

 The stunning three-tiered marble fountain located at Fountain Circle in Astor Court on the north end of the zoo dates back to the late 1800s and was constructed in Como, Italy.
 Featuring a swan on the top tier and sea creatures ranging from seahorses and dolphins to mermaids and mermen, the fountain was purchased by William Rockefeller and presented as a gift to New York City.
 It was installed at the Bronx Zoo in 1903 and moved to its present location in 1910.
 Designated as a New York City landmark in 1968, Rockefeller Fountain is worth checking out.